 I have been actively involved in the American Association for Cancer Research (AACR) for more than 20 years.
 I’m a founding co-editor-in-chief of the AACR’s high-impact scientific journal, Cancer Discovery, and have served the AACR in many other key capacities, including as president from 2015 to 2016.
 In addition, I have served as chair of numerous AACR committees, including the Clinical Trials Committee from 2012 to 2013 and the Research Grant Review Committee); I was a member of the Landon Foundation-AACR Innovator Award for International Collaboration in Cancer Research Committee from 2006 to 2008, the Pezcoller Foundation-AACR International Award for Cancer Research Committee from 2004 to 2005, and the AACR Award for Outstanding Achievement in Cancer Research Award Committee from 2002 to 2003.
 I was also inaugurated into the 2014 class of fellows of the AACR Academy.
 Additionally, I am a principal of the Stand Up To Cancer Dream Team “Targeting the PI3K Pathway in Women’s Cancers.”

-As Physician-in-Chief at Memorial Sloan Kettering, I oversee the clinical component of Memorial Sloan Kettering Cancer Center.
-My responsibilities include the management of patient care delivery in Memorial Hospital as well as at Memorial Sloan Kettering’s clinics and regional sites.
-I am also focused on implementing the clinical strategic planning and in charge of enhancing Memorial Sloan Kettering’s clinical and translational research.
+As Physician-in-Chief, I oversee the clinical component of MSK.
+This includes the management of patient care in Memorial Hospital as well as at our outpatient clinics and regional locations.
+I take an active role in efforts aimed at enhancing and expanding MSK’s programs in clinical and translational research.